-On the 10th of July, 1999, I began my journey down the road to recovery.
-I called a man I had met in an AA meeting (Alcoholics Anonymous) and asked him if he would be my ‘sponsor’.
-I then asked him what the next step was.
+On July 12, 1999, I began my journey down the road to recovery.
+That was when I began working with a man I had met in Alcoholics Anonymous.
+At the end of our first talk, I asked him what the next step was.
 He told me, “90 meetings in 90 days and start going to church.”
-Since that time my wife and I have been actively pursuing a greater understanding of God’s grace and His plan of Salvation through Jesus Christ.
+Since that time my wife and I have been actively pursuing a greater understanding of God’s grace and His plan of Salvation through faith in Christ.
 I am truly grateful for God’s love and direction in my life, even when I didn’t want it.
 As the old song says, “I once was lost, but now I’m found; was blind, but now, I see.”
 (Amazing Grace, John Newton, 1779 )

 Peace in Christ,